-Requests for database adjustments must be submitted separately from requests for technical reviews and must be submitted within 45 days of the initial inspection.
-Database adjustments may be inconsistencies between local code requirements and PIH-REAC physical inspection protocol; ownership issues like scoring of items the property owner or agent does not own and is not responsible for maintaining; adverse conditions such as damage from a natural disaster or third party just prior to the inspection; written waivers granted by local HUD Office to accommodate special needs of residents; as-built conditions that were approved; and property undergoing modernization work/construction.
+Database adjustment issues are those that concern inconsistencies between local code requirements and PIH-REAC physical inspection protocol; ownership issues like scoring of items the property owner or agent does not own and is not responsible for maintaining; adverse conditions such as damage from a natural disaster or third party just prior to the inspection; written waivers granted by local HUD Office to accommodate special needs of residents; as-built conditions that were approved; and property undergoing modernization work/construction.
 Keep in mind that in-process modernization/construction is also grounds for changing the date of a scheduled inspection; requests should be addressed to the local HUD office.
 HUD's website provides updated guidelines on filing a thorough database adjustment.